Hadamard Tail from Initial Data on the Light Cone: Acknowledgments.

 \section{{Acknowledgments.}}

 We are grateful to Adrian Ottewill and Barry Wardell for useful discussions.
+We also thank the anonymous referee for helping us improve the paper.
 M.C.\ acknowledges partial financial support by CNPq (Brazil), process number 314824/2020-0.
 D. Q. A. acknowledges support from FAPERJ (process number 200.804/2019) and CNPq (process number 140951/2017-2).